SimaoGoncalves99/RAG/readme.md

 ### GCP container

-By building the `docker-compose-gcp.yaml` file we are able to build a docker image that can be later used in Google Cloud Platform<br>
+By running docker compose with the `docker-compose-gcp.yaml` file we are able to build a docker image that can be later used in Google Cloud Platform (GCP)<br>

 In the `.env` file set make sure you have `DOCKER_BASICS_RAG_VER=0.0.2`<br>